optimoveproductintegration/Web-SDK-Integration-Guide/Webpage Pop-ups/README.md

             let lname = document.getElementById("lname").value;
             let email = document.getElementById("email").value;

-            //Optional: If you want the pop-up to close automatically upon form submission, use closeRealtimePopup(true) function self.optimoveSDK.API.closeRealtimePopup(true);
+            //Optional: If you want the pop-up to close automatically upon form submission, use closeRealtimePopup(true) function, otherwise do not add this function self.optimoveSDK.API.closeRealtimePopup(true);
-            //Optional: If you want to show a message after the form submission and allow the user to close the pop-up by clicking the (x), use the following example: my_response_message = "Thank you for joining our newsletter";
+            //Optional: If you want to show a message after the form submission and allow the user to close the pop-up by clicking the (x) instead of  closeRealtimePopup(true), use the following example: my_response_message = "Thank you for joining our newsletter";
             document.getElementById("div-id").innerHTML = my_response_message;